 While fans of the Gran Lusso Coupe may be saddened to hear that it won’t be produced, the design themes will feature on future high-end BMWs.
 One of these will be the next-generation 7-Series due out in the next couple of years.

-For more from the 2013 Concorso d'Eleganza Villa d'Este, click here.
+For more from the 2013 Concorso d'Eleganza Villa d'Este, head to our dedicated hub.